cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

 CVAT system roles are based on the [Open Policy Agent](https://www.openpolicyagent.org/)(OPA) microservice having [REST API](https://www.openpolicyagent.org/docs/latest/rest-api/).
 Thus, CVAT sends HTTP requests (Query) to OPA that replies with "allow" or "deny" in the simplest case (Decision).
-OPA is the Policy Decision Point (PDP) -— it makes decisions, and CVAT is the Policy Enforcement Point (PEP), and enforces these decisions by providing information about requested resources or responding with an error.
+OPA is the Policy Decision Point (PDP) -— it makes decisions, and CVAT is the Policy Enforcement Point (PEP), that enforces these decisions by providing information about requested resources or responding with an error.

 OPA provides a high-level declarative language that lets specify the policy as code and simple APIs to offload policy decision-making from software.
 CVAT controls what queries look like and implements policies to handle them.